Chunked transfer encoding

-Chunked transfer encoding (CTE) is a mechanism in which the encoder sends data to the player in a series of chunks.
-The player doesn’t have to wait until the complete segment is available.
+With chunked transfer encoding (CTE), the encoder sends data to the player in a series of chunks instead of waiting until the complete segment is available.
 CTE is available in HTTP 1.1.

-The following example shows data encoded using CTE:
+This example shows data encoded using CTE.
+Note the

 HTTP/1.1 200 OK Content-Type: text/plain Transfer-Encoding: chunked 5\r\n Media\r\n 8\r\n Services\r\n 4\r\n Live\r\n 0\r\n \r\n

-- HTTP 1.1 chunked transfer encoding is required in the header for each POST.
+- Include HTTP 1.1 chunked transfer encoding in the header for each POST.

 - Your encoder should be compliant with RFC 2616.

 - You cannot define the content length in the header.